Skip to the main content.

 What are ordinary shares?

-Ordinary Shares grant shareholders rights to capital, dividends and vote.
+Ordinary shares grant shareholders rights to capital, dividends and vote.
 And incur tax on award.

 Don’t be ordinary, be different.

-What’s the difference between Ordinary Shares and Conditional Shares?
+What’s the difference between ordinary shares and conditional shares?

 That way, everyone knows where they stand and what must be achieved in order to earn their slice of the action.
 And you can rest assured knowing that you’re not giving away precious equity for little return.

-Conditional Shares are perfect for fast-growing, ever-evolving startups and scaleups in need of flexibility.
+Conditional shares are perfect for fast-growing, ever-evolving startups and scaleups in need of flexibility.
 And for building early, effective relationships with co-founders, pivotal hires, and aligning teams.

 Examples of conditions

-For a comprehensive list of conditions to consider when designing your scheme, download our free 26 Conditional Equity Milestones guide.
+For a comprehensive list of conditions to consider when designing your scheme, download our free Conditional Equity Milestones guide.

-So, to summarise, Conditional Shares help to eliminate risk by setting out clear milestones to meet before equity is unlocked.
+In short, conditional shares help to eliminate risk by setting out clear milestones to meet before equity is unlocked.
+So before you issue ordinary shares (the ordinary way), consider conditional shares.

 A simple guide to shares and options